-There are some common diseases that can be mistaken for this condition, so its important you don’t assume that your problem is only localised in the skin, because not all pigmentation is melasma.
+There are some common diseases that can be mistaken for this condition, so its important you don’t assume that your problem is only localised in the skin.
+Not all pigmentation is melasma.

-- Polycystic ovarian syndrome is another common disease among women
+- Polycystic Ovarian Syndrome is another common disease amongst women

 - Haemochromatosis can cause dark pigmentation of the skin

-- Lupus, Cushion’s disease and systemic sclerosis can also cause hyperpigmentation
+- Lupus, Cushing’s Disease, and systemic sclerosis can also cause hyperpigmentation

 If you are concerned you have either melasma or chloasma, a consultation with a skincare specialist is recommended.